algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 scikit-learn==0.23.2
 ```

-Click on **Save dependencies** so that this get saved to the `requirements.txt` file.
+Click on **Save dependencies** so that it gets saved to the `requirements.txt` file.

 ### Compile Algorithm

-Click the **Build** button in the top right to compile the algorithm, this will take a around 1 minute.
+Click the **Build** button in the top right to compile the algorithm, this will take around 1 minute.
 You will see something like `Algorithm version algo://USERNAME/scikit_learn_demo/ad9bb8c0ae1d9c267ea3803bfa9b7c2652bb1921 is now online` when its done.

 ### Making predictions